machin0r/rosenthal-vis/README.md

-# Simple Rosenthal Melt Pool
+# Simple Rosenthal Melt Pool Visualiser

 Interactive visualisation of the Rosenthal analytical solution for laser powder bed fusion (L-PBF) melt pools.
 Adjust process parameters with sliders and see how the melt pool geometry, thermal gradients, and defect risk indicators respond in real time.